 One fork of the original Popcorn Time software announced a partnership with a virtual private network provider to bundle free VPN service with every download.
 Whoever used this version of Popcorn Time would automatically be protected from censorship and geo-blocking, all without downloading separate software or signing up for a VPN service.
 This sounded like a smart leap forward, but in reality, it was a step back.

 The company behind the free Popcorn Time VPN states quite clearly that it keeps logs of all user activity, one of the most immediate signs of an unsafe VPN service.
-Information is encrypted, but because it’s stored it can lead to third party seizure, especially since Popcorn Time traffic is under higher scrutiny.
-The thought of a free built-in VPN service is nice, and it does help step around geo-blocking in most countries, but in practice you actually give up some of your privacy.
+Information is encrypted, but because it’s stored it can lead to third-party seizure, especially since Popcorn Time traffic is under higher scrutiny.
+The thought of a free built-in Popcorn Time VPN service is nice, and it does help step around geo-blocking in most countries, but in practice, you actually give up some of your privacy.
 Stick with a reliable, paid VPN service and the official version of Popcorn Time.

 It costs money to operate a virtual private network.
 A business that offers free service has to recuperate costs some other way.
 The most common methods of doing this involves injecting ads into user’s connections, skimping on encryption, or even selling the very user data they promised to protect.
 Free VPNs tend to be sluggish and aren’t guaranteed to offer any privacy or anonymity, making them extremely poor choices for use with Popcorn Time.